rackerlabs/design-system/_docs/style/interactive-states.md

 ### Unselected styles

-Unselected styles are most often used for controls that can be selected, such as Option Tiles, checkboxes, and radios.

-However, some unselected styles are used for general controls like text inputs or dropdowns.
+In most cases, you apply unselected styles to controls that can selected, such as option tiles, checkboxes, and radios.
+In some cases you apply unselected styles to general controls such as text input and drop-down selectors.

-Not all state styles have to be applied.
-For example, text inputs use Unselected Idle for their default state, but they do not use any of the other three styles.
+You are not required to apply all unselected styles to an input or control.
+For example, in the default state, a text input receives only the Unselected Idle style.
+Do not apply any of the other three unselected styles to a text input.

 Only multi-select controls, like checkboxes, use the Unselected Focused state.
 Single- select controls, such as radio buttons, do not have an Unselected Focused state, because they are automatically selected when focused.